-Lots of the organizations we encounter are using Word, Google, Adobe, SharePoint and various other tools to create, collaborate on, and store their sales and legal contracts.
+Lots of the organizations we encounter are using Microsoft Word, Google, Adobe, SharePoint, and various other tools to create, collaborate on, and store their agreements.
 Many of these tools don’t integrate with each other, putting teams and their data into silos.
 Silos that breed delays and replication in the contract management process.

 With so many more people now working remotely, silos are becoming harder to maintain.
 Increasing numbers of organizations are looking to centralize their data and achieve a single source of truth, in order to alleviate the confusion and poor data quality that comes from having distributed teams spread across time zones, all working off different information.
 And they’re doing this by moving all of their employees onto a single platform for document management.

-Organizations already using Jira for work management, projects, and service/IT requests are naturally looking at Confluence, Jira’s sister platform, as a means of making and managing contracts.
-Maybe Jira Service Management already plays a part in your contract management process, i.e. you use tickets to get other teams, like legal or finance, to review statements of work (SOWs) from vendors.
+Organizations already using Jira for work management and service/IT requests are naturally looking at Confluence, Jira’s sister platform, as a means of making, managing, and perhaps even signing contracts.
+Jira Service Management might already play a part in your contract management process, i.e. you use tickets to get other teams, like legal or finance, to review statements of work (SOWs) from vendors.

-In this article we’ll talk about why Confluence is becoming such an important and popular use case for contract management, and how to harness the power of Confluence and Jira together to turn your contract management process into a well-oiled machine.
+In this article we’ll talk about why Confluence is becoming such a popular use case for contract management, and how to harness the power of Confluence and Jira together to turn your contract management process into a well-oiled machine.

 Using Confluence pages to make and work on contracts

-However, Confluence actually has more in common with website builders like WordPress than it does with traditional text editors like Word, and there’s a lot more automation involved.
 Confluence pages come with optional macros that let you pull in all kinds of dynamic content.
 For example, if you insert the Table of Contents macro, this will list all the headings on your page as clickable links.
-The Roadmap Planner macro lets you insert a visual representation of a timeline, so for a SOW this could be a project timeline or representation of project phases.
-And the Task Reports macro is used to track progress on open action items on a page, so this could be used to track outstanding changes to a contract.
+This is useful for finding a term of an agreement quickly, particularly if it’s long.
+The Roadmap Planner macro lets you insert a visual representation of a timeline, so for an SOW this could be a project timeline or representation of project phases.
+And the task reports macro is used to track progress on open action items on a page, so this could be used to track outstanding changes to a contract.

 Unlike most word processors, Confluence pages come pre-formatted.
 It deliberately doesn’t give you options for paragraphing and line spacing, nor font type and size aside from the paragraph and heading text types.
 These might be seen as limitations, but it’s because it’s designed to be a company-wide documentation repository, with all the documents contained therein having a similar look and feel.
 Heaven forbid you have someone doing all their documentation double-spaced in Times New Roman, another writing everything single-spaced in Comic Sans. *shiver*

-Another great advantage of Confluence over most text editors is that all changes are automatically tracked.
+Another great advantage of Confluence over most text editors is the version control, aka the page history feature.
+All changes are automatically tracked.
 You don’t need to turn on “track changes” like you do in Word.
-You simply edit the text and whoever works on it next will be able to see exactly what you’ve changed and when.
+And in Word, once those changes are accepted and the document is saved, there’s no going back.
+In Confluence, you can go back, because it tracks the history of changes by creating a new version of the page every time it’s modified.
+You’re able to compare the updated page with any and all previous versions of it.
+If you edit the page, whoever works on it next will be able to see exactly what you’ve changed and when.

-Sure, I hear y’all saying – er, Word has templates!
-Right, it does.
-In both Word and Confluence, you can write a beautiful sales or legal contract and save it as a template.
+In both Word and Confluence, you can write a beautiful sales or employment contract and save it as a template.
 But Confluence is much more powerful when it comes to creating them, and that’s because of page variables.

 Collaborating on contracts with external parties